News & Views

 Step 6: MAKE IT HERE.
 SELL IT THERE.

-- Honda exports U.S.-made vehicles to more than 40 countries including Japan, China and markets in Latin America, Europe, and the Middle East.
+- Honda exports U.S.-made vehicles to nearly 50 countries including Japan, China and markets in Latin America, Europe, and the Middle East.

-- Honda exported approximately 100,000 vehicles from the U.S. in 2012, an annual number that will increase to as much as 200,000 units per year in the coming years.
+- Honda exported more than 90,000 vehicles from the U.S. in 2012, an annual number that will increase to as much as 200,000 units per year in the coming years.

 - On December 5, 2012, Honda produced its one millionth vehicle for export from the U.S. Honda was the first Japanese automaker to export U.S.-built automobiles to overseas markets (Accord to Taiwan in 1987; Accord Coupe to Japan in 1988).